spitlo/hammerspoon/README.md

 By smartly, we mean:

 - If window gravitates to the left, `right` and `left` expands and shrinks the window on the right border (see illustration).
-- If window is more to the left, it resizes on the right border.
+- If window is more to the right, it resizes on the left border.
 - The same principal applies to `up` and `down`.
 - When a window is full width or full height, it will shrink/expand in the 'direction' direction.